 Take the tower out of your case, and place it on the ground.
-There are two black twist knobs on the base of the tower, and three yellow safety collars.
+If you have an LR from before 2018, there are two black twist knobs on the base of the tower, and three yellow safety collars.
 Lock all 5 to secure the unit in place.
+If you have an LR from April 2018 or after, you will only have two black knobs in the base.
+Lock those down.